jamescherti/easysession.el/README.md

 ```

 Note that:
 - `easysession-load-including-geometry` is not needed after Emacs is loaded if you do not want EasySession to move or resize the Emacs frame when switching sessions.
-Instead, use `easysession-switch-to` or `easysession-load` to switch to another session or reload the current session without resizing or moving the Emacs frames.,
+Instead, use `easysession-switch-to` or `easysession-load` to switch to another session or reload the current session without resizing or moving the Emacs frames.
 - The `easysession-save-mode` ensures that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.
+- The `easysession-save-interval` variable determines the interval between automatic session saves.
+Setting it to nil disables timer-based autosaving, causing `easysession-save-mode` to save only when Emacs exits.

 ## Usage